Exploring Non-Markovianity in Ergodic Channels: Measuring Memory Retention through Ergotropy

 It is therefore important to classify non-Markovian quantum dynamics from the perspective of channels with definitive geometric structure.
 Such analysis enables a robust classification of a scientific phenomenon under ongoing scrutiny to achieve a more profound understanding.
-Such attempts has been previously made for quantum non-Markovian dynamics for generalised depolarising channels in arbitrary dimensions \citep{nm25}.
-Depolarising channels can be understood as an analogy of bistochastic operations having maximally mixed state as the singular fixed point of the dynamics.
-Though the analysis of non-Markovianity for generalised depolarising operations serves its purpose of both qualitative and quantitative characterisation of the said phenomenon, it is constrained to a restricted class of quantum operations.
-It is therefore imperative to generalise the classification for a much more extensive class of quantum channels.
-It is therefore our job in this article, to generalise the classification of non-Markovianity from the backdrop of quantum channels having singular fixed point, intimately connected to an intriguing class of operations coined as ergodic channels.
+Such attempts has been previously made for quantum non-Markovian dynamics for generalized depolarizing channels in arbitrary dimensions \citep{nm25}.
+Depolarizing channels can be understood as a specific case of unital operations having maximally mixed state as the singular fixed point of the dynamics.
+Though the analysis of non-Markovianity for generalized depolarizing operations serves its purpose of both qualitative and quantitative characterization of the said phenomenon, it is constrained to a restricted class of quantum operations.
+It is therefore imperative to generalize the classification for a much more extensive class of quantum channels.
+In this article, we generalize the classification of non-Markovianity from the backdrop of quantum channels having singular fixed point, intimately connected to an intriguing class of operations coined as ergodic channels.